Pain: "The Check Engine Light" for Health and Wellness Professionals

 I am guessing that all of you health and wellness professionals that are reading this have had clients who at one point or another have dealt with back pain.
 As a matter of fact, “about 60 to 80% of the adult U.S. population has low back pain”.
 Other modalities in the health and wellness industry often focus their treatment on loosening up and strengthening the lower back muscles as a remedy.

 MAT practitioners are taught to think of pain similarly as to how you utilize the “check engine light” in your car.
 When the car check engine light comes on, you know that something is wrong, but it doesn’t tell you the specifics.
 In this situation, you have two options, take your car to a mechanic to get a professional opinion, or put a piece of tape over the check engine light and ignore the warning.

-In the MAT™ thought process; we are focused on determining the cause of the symptom of pain.
-We use range of motion comparisons as a way to find what muscles are not firing appropriately in the body.
+In the MAT thought process; we are focused on determining the cause of the symptom of pain.
+We use range of motion comparisons as a way to find which muscles are not firing appropriately in the body.
 Limitations through ranges of motion show us where there are potential weaknesses in an individual’s muscle contractile efficiency.

 In the case of common lower back pain, weak muscles in the hips, trunk, feet, etc. can often cause the back to tighten up and cause pain.
-Certainly this isn’t the case in every scenario but often the “tight back muscles” are trying to protect your system from instability.
+Certainly, this isn’t the case in every scenario but often the “tight back muscles” are trying to protect your system from instability.